TE-Good/Whatify/README.md

 Game logic and our front end were also tackled independently during our FDD approach.
 We visualised our game logic by wireframing on pen and paper, understanding the problems we were going to approach and how to overcome them.
 Our second phase involved hard-coding data into our react-state to emulate a real expectation from our back end at a scalable level.
 We were able to successfully build our game logic around this placeholder of data, and upon connecting our back end the next day, there were no issues and all the requests fit into place seamlessly.

 # Challenges
 Open auth as a concept, was a challenge to work with.
 As a new technology we weren’t familiar with, getting to grips with technology that authenticates users for third party apps was at first tricky and hard to test.
-It was difficult troubleshooting our build while unsure of how the product as a concept works, so this made it a real challenge.
+It was difficult troubleshooting our build while unsure of how open auth works, so this made it a real challenge.

 We initially attempted to create a many to many relationship table in our postgreSQL database to keep the database storage-efficient.
 We found combining the many to many table with user generated data challenging, due to the self-populating nature of the tables.
 As a short-term solution, we altered the song model to accept a username as a reference for us to filter in the front end.